ThreeLetters/SuperSQL/README.md

 ```

 #### Multi-queries
 Multiqueries can be done too.
 This allows for highly efficient repetative queries.
-Note: Only the values of WHERE, JOIN, and INSERT work with this.
+Note: Only the values of WHERE, and INSERT work with this.
 VALUES, not KEYS.

 ```php
 // Way 1